jenmyers/girldevelopitcbus.com/README.md

 * add media queries for responsive layout
 * research pulling in Meetup calendar data
 * clean up contact form markup

+### How to update the site

+* Prerequisite - You will need to have ruby installed with the jekyll gem
+* Make your changes to the files as needed
+* Run the command jekyll at the root of the project.
+This will generate files in the _site folder
+* commit the base project files you edited as well as the corresponding _site folder files.